Postgres is the gift of timesuck. It’s a great database, especially for spatial data. However, without insider knowledge, simple tasks eat time.

 Latest example: pg_upgrade.
 It shrinks upgrade complexity–if it works!
 For Windows users, the documentation has useless and incomplete steps.

 Here’s a better procedure.
-I used it to upgrade from 9.3 to 9.4.
-You might substitute for any older and newer version?
-I assume you’re using the default x64 install location of C:\Program Files\PostgreSQL.
+I used it for upgrades on Windows.
+It assumes you only have the old version installed and you’re using the default x64 install location of C:\Program Files\PostgreSQL.
 The steps:

-- Install 9.4 with the Windows installer.
-Don’t let it use TCP port 5432 yet; that’s used by your current Postgres install.
-The installer saw this and recommended 5433.
+- Install the newer Postgres with the Windows installer.
+Don’t let it use TCP port 5432 yet; that’s used by your current Postgres instance.
+The installer should see this and recommended 5433.
 Add needed extensions with the Application Stack Builder.
 If you use PostGIS, don’t install the sample database.
-Do nothing else with the new install.
+Do nothing else with the new instance.

 - With the Services control panel, shut down both the old and new databases.

-- Create a new user on your PC named postgres.
-This is a Windows user, not a database user.
+- Create a new account on your PC named postgres.
+This is a Windows user, not a user inside the Postgres database.
+This account does not need to have the same password as the Postgres account in your databases.
 Add it to your PC’s Administrators group.
 (I didn’t have this account.
 I don’t know why Postgres or pg_upgrade need it.
 A better design would permit me to specify database accounts for each install with pg_upgrade command line switches.
 The

 --username switch didn’t appear to do that, plus it would use the same username across both databases, which may not always be proper.)